nakatamaho/gmpxx_mkII/README.md

   `mpf_class` leaves in the expression tree.
 - Assignment to an existing `mpf_class` preserves the destination precision;
   the right-hand side expression is evaluated at that precision.
-- Scalar leaves do not contribute precision in the default build.
+- Scalar, `mpz_class`, and `mpq_class` leaves do not contribute floating precision in the default build.
 - Top-level evaluation computes this final precision once and passes it down through the whole expression.